Dreamown/im2mesh_matlab/README.md

 ### Features:

-Exactly reserve the contact detail between different phases.
+- Exactly reserve the contact detail between different phases.
-Incorporating polyline smoothing and simplification Able to avoid sharp corners when simplifying polyline.
+- Incorporating polyline smoothing and simplification
+- Able to avoid sharp corners when simplifying polyline.
-Support phase selection before meshing.
+- Support phase selection before meshing.
-Two mesh generators are available for selection.
+- Two mesh generators are available for selection: MESH2D, and generateMesh.
-Generated mesh can be exported as inp file (Abaqus) and bdf file (Nastran bulk data, compatible with COMSOL).
+- Generated mesh can be exported as inp file (Abaqus) and bdf file (Nastran bulk data, compatible with COMSOL).

 ### Examples

-demo01 - Demonstrate function im2mesh, which use MESH2D as mesh generator.
+- demo01 - Demonstrate function im2mesh, which use MESH2D as mesh generator.
-demo02 - Demonstrate function im2meshBuiltIn, which use matlab built-in function generateMesh as mesh generator. demo03 - Demonstrate how to export mesh as inp, bdf, and .node/.ele file demo04 - Demonstrate what is inside function im2mesh. demo05 - Demonstrate parameter tf_avoid_sharp_corner demo06 - Demonstrate thresholds in polyline smoothing demo07 - Demonstrate parameter grad_limit for mesh generation
+- demo02 - Demonstrate function im2meshBuiltIn, which use matlab built-in function generateMesh as mesh generator.
+- demo03 - Demonstrate how to export mesh as inp, bdf, and .node/.ele file
+- demo04 - Demonstrate what is inside function im2mesh.
+- demo05 - Demonstrate parameter tf_avoid_sharp_corner
+- demo06 - Demonstrate thresholds in polyline smoothing
+- demo07 - Demonstrate parameter grad_limit for mesh generation
-demo08 - Demonstrate parameter hmax for mesh generation demo09 - Demonstrate how to select phases for meshing demo10 - Demonstrate different polyline smoothing techniques
+- demo08 - Demonstrate parameter hmax for mesh generation
+- demo09 - Demonstrate how to select phases for meshing
+- demo10 - Demonstrate different polyline smoothing techniques

-demo11 - Demonstrate how to find node sets at the interface and boundary
+- demo11 - Demonstrate how to find node sets at the interface and boundary